schartrand77/orderworks/README.md

 ## Prerequisites

 - Node.js 20+
-- PostgreSQL database accessible via a connection string
+- PostgreSQL 15.x database accessible via a connection string (OrderWorks targets the MakerWorks stack, which runs Postgres 15.
+It also works on newer versions, but we test against 15 to ensure compatibility.)

 ## Environment variables